badbox29/gsheets/README.md

 The focus is on usability, speed, and staying true to the structure of 2nd Edition character data.

+Where'd it get the name?  "gsheets" is a shortening of "Ghome's sheets", because the character I was playing in the campaign that was active at the time I set out to create this thing was a Gnome...
+Super-creative, am I right?

 ## Features

 * Multi-character support via tabbed interface